 Yosemite Valley Floor Trail

-Also on the Valley Floor is the the Amsel Adams Gallery, where photography walks begin.
+Also on the Valley Floor is the Amsel Adams Gallery, where photography walks begin.
 The Photography Walk was sponsored by the gallery, which meant that it was free and consisted of a stroll through a meadow with a photographer pointing out the famous shots as well as giving technical tips for photo quality and subject diversity.
-The meadow was beautiful and filled with all kinds of incredible things to take photos of but after a while we pushed forward and away from the group.
+The meadow was beautiful and filled with all kinds of incredible things to take photos of, and then we pushed away from the group.
 The pathways taken were all wheelchair accessible.

 Bridaveil Fall has a paved walkway to the base of it.
 It is only flat for a small part of the way and then the pathway begins to incline.
-At first it is gradual but right before you are in front of Bridaveil Fall there is a steep turn.
-For those using a power chair or have exceptionally strong arms the walk is doable alone.
-For everyone else a push is likely to be needed as well as guidance back down the trail.
+At first, it is gradual but right before you are in front of Bridaveil Fall there is a steep turn.
+For those using a power chair or who have exceptionally strong arms, the walk is doable alone.
+For everyone else, a push is likely to be needed as well as guidance back down the trail.
 Also when one gets close to the falls be prepared for a wet surface and wheels skidding, so take it real slow.

 Wawona Tunnel Overlook